cly/swarmkit/cookbooks/factotum-chat-py/README.md

 python factotum.py
 ```

 Ask anything and check the traces at https://dashboard.swarmlink.ai/traces.
+Type `/quit` to exit.

 ## What it does